johnmoxon/johnmoxon.github.io/_posts/2014-04-17-jekyll-workflow-and-tooling.md

 sitemap:
     priority: 0.8
 ---
-Jekyll is a powerful static website file creation framework.  _This site itself is built in jekyl!_
+Jekyll is a powerful static website file creation framework.  _This site itself is built in jekyll!_

 In this post I'd like to